Without enough sleep we all become tall two-year-olds.JoJo Jensen, Dirt Farmer Wisdom |

 When it is time to go to bed, sleep in a darkened room.
-A cool, dark and clean environment will promote deep and restorative beauty sleep.
+A cool, dark environment will promote deep and restorative beauty sleep.

 What about blue light from digital devices during the day?
 Many of us depend on our screens throughout the day for work, studies, daily activities, and social connections.
 Our eyes have sensors that are sensitive to blue light, but our skin also has sensors that absorb blue light.

 To address the problem of “digital aging”, the German brand LR Health & Beauty has created a Blue Light Defender skin serum with extracts from spirulina algae (Arthrospira platensis), and blue lotus (Nymphaea caerulea).